philnash/bitly/README.txt

 u.hash #=> "2V6CFi"
 u.info #=> a ruby hash of the JSON returned from the API u.stats #=> a ruby hash of the JSON returned from the API

-You should be able to specify a keyword when shortening (though at last test, this didn't seem to be working http://code.google.com/p/bitly-api/issues/detail?id=5).
-To do so, just add a keyword parameter:

 bitly.shorten('http://www.google.com', 'keyword')